tallinn1960/rain_collected/README.md

 compiler version is at least 5.9.
 As now Zig is included as well, make sure to have Zig installed.
 All is available by HomeBrew.

-cmake, ninja, Zig and Google benchmark can be installed by HomeBrew:

 ```
 brew install cmake
 brew install ninja